 Approval process for making severance payments to VSMs

 Please refer to the guidance for employers within the NHS on the process for making severance payments.

 Redundancy repayment for VSMs

-The NHS Standard Contract (the contract mandated by NHS England, and used by commissioners for all healthcare services contracts) now requires very senior managers to repay contractual redundancy payments if they have started employment with another NHS employer within 12 months.
+Please refer to the NHS Standard Contract (the contract mandated by NHS England, and used by commissioners for all healthcare services contracts) which now requires very senior managers to repay contractual redundancy payments if they have started employment with another NHS employer within 12 months of being made redundant.
 The exception to this, is if the employment is for a period of 15 days or less over a rolling period of 3 months.

 Chairs and non-executive directors